-DR and Venue 2 receivers can be remotely controlled using commands sent over USB, a serial port, or a network port.
-An extensive command language is defined which is text-based and human readable.
+The DM84 can be remotely controlled using commands sent over USB, a serial port, or a network connection.
+An extensive command language is defined for the DM84 which is text-based and human readable.
 Touch panel controllers, for instance, use this command interface.

-Macros are predefined groups of commands that are stored internally by a receiver frame.
-All of the commands contained in the macro can then be executed by issuing a single "run" command to the receiver frame.
+Macros are predefined groups of commands that are stored internally by the DM84.
+All of the commands contained in the macro can then be executed by issuing a single run command to the DM84.
 There are two advantages to this approach:

 It is important to know that when a macro is run, the response messages normally returned when the commands are executed individually are discarded unless the command is marked as a verbose command (prefixed by a '!' (bang) character.
 This means that for non-verbose commands ill formed or unsuccessful commands fail silently, as the error message is discarded.

-Macros can be chained if necessary, meaning that one macro can call another macro by virtue of containing a "run" command.
+Macros can be chained if necessary, meaning that one macro can call another macro by virtue of containing a run command.
 It is important to know that a run command issued from within a macro will be delayed until after the first macro has finished running.
-In other words, macros aren't nested, they always run sequentially.
-The best practice when chaining macros is to make the "run" command the last command in a macro.
+In other words, macros aren't nested, they always run sequentially (chaining).
+The best practice when chaining macros is to make the run command the last command in a macro, or to .

-Wireless Designer contains a Macro Editor which is used to create new macros or edit existing ones.
-It also contains a Macro Recorder which allows a sequence of commands to be captured as a macro without typing them into the Macro Editor.
-The Macro Recorder works by capturing the commands generated by Wireless Designer when the mouse and keyboard are used to make changes to settings.
-It can be used in off-line sessions or while connected to a receiver.
+The control panel also contains a Macro Recorder which allows a sequence of commands to be captured as a macro without typing them into the Macro Editor.
+The Macro Recorder works by capturing the commands generated by the control panel when the mouse and keyboard are used to make changes to DM84 settings.
+It can be used in offline mode or while connected to a DM84.